Phillipmoore01/RestfulWebService/README.md

 # RestfulWebService
 All the Coresponding Code for my RESTful WebService
- * Semester Long Project for advanced softtware engineering
+ * Semester Long Project for Advanced software engineering
  * Previously Deployed on an AWS Ec2-Instance